Streckfus Steamers: Capitol

 The Capitol was born from the old sternwheeler, the Dubuque.
 It did not require as much water depth as other ships in their fleet, so Streckfus Steamers put it into use in the Upper Mississippi, while it served local cruises at New Orleans in the winter.

-Fate Marable performed on the Capital starting in 1920, leading a band which included Louis Armstrong, Boyd Adkins, Norman Brashear, Warren “Baby” Dodds, David Jones, Henry Kimball, and Johnny St. Cyr.
+Fate Marable performed on the Capital starting in 1920, leading a band which included Louis Armstrong, Boyd Atkins, Norman Brashear, Baby Dodds, David Jones, Henry Kimball Hadley, and Johnny St. Cyr.

 Starting around 1924, the trumpeter Ed Allen led the Whispering Gold Band aboard the S.S.
 Capitol and stayed with Streckfus Steamers for about two years before moving to New York City.
-“Papa” Celestine brought his band to the Capitol around 1926.
+Papa Celestin brought his band to the Capitol around 1926.
 Sidney Desvigne who had previously played corner in Ed Allen’s band aboard the Capitol, left Streckfus Steamers for two years to lead his own band on the Island Queen.
 He returned to Streckfus Steamers, this time as a bandleader of the Sidney Desvigne’s S.S.
 Capitol Orchestra.
-Walter “Fats” Pinchon followed Sidney Desvigne to the Island Queen and back.
+Fats Pichon followed Sidney Desvigne to the Island Queen and back.
 Eventually, the conservatory-trained pianist headed his own group, the last New Orleans band to have regular employment with Streckfus Steamers.

 Sidney

 The Sidney is a steamboat first built in West Virginia between 1880 and 1881.
 On March 10, 1881, a breach in the steam line scalded fourteen people and killed four others.
 Diamond Jo Line acquired the steamer the next year for about $23,000, after which it ran the Mississippi River between St. Louis and St. Paul.

-Streckfus purchased the Sidney in 1911, a 221-foot sternwheeler from the Diamond Jo Line after the steam packet had been damaged by rocks while cruising on the Mississippi River.
+Streckfus purchased the Sidney in 1911, a 221-foot sternwheeler from the Diamond Jo Line after it had been damaged by rocks while cruising on the Mississippi River.
 After repairs and refitting, he assigned the Sidney to winter excursions in the New Orleans area for about a decade.
 There was a 1921 rebuild, after which it was rechristened Washington.
 Louis Armstrong performed aboard Sidney; Erroll Garner performed aboard Washington.

 Fate Marable started his first New Orleans band on the Sidney in 1918, starting his expanded responsibilities as bandleader and talent scout, duties he would continue until his retirement in 1940.
-He scouted and hired Louis Armstrong, as well as Warren “Baby” Dodds, George “Pops” Foster, and Johnny St. Cyr.
+He scouted and hired Armstrong, as well as Warren “Baby” Dodds, George “Pops” Foster, and Johnny St. Cyr.